 Treatment for Phonological Disorders

-If the disorder is mild is nature, it will disappear on its own by the age of 6 but when it’s severe the Speech Therapist/Pathologist recommend targeting upon not just the particular phonological error that the child is making instead focus on the entire phonological process.
-This method is extremely helpful and effective because when the child deals with each sound one by one, his/her speech intelligibility increases at a faster rate.
+If the disorder is mild in nature, it will disappear on its own by the age of 6 but when it’s severe the Speech Therapist/Pathologist recommend targeting upon not just the particular phonological error that the child is making instead focus on the entire phonological process.
+This method is extremely helpful and effective.
+Because when the child deals with each sound one by one, his/her speech intelligibility increases at a faster rate.

 One of the most common ways of treatment used by doctors as well as parents is showing the child where exactly to place his/her tongue while pronouncing a word.
-Secondly, whenever the child makes a phonological error, repeat the word to him/her in the correct way so as to condition the child how it is correctly pronounced.
+Secondly, whenever the child makes a phonological error, repeat the word to him/her in the correct way so as to condition the child how to pronounce it correctly.